gslin/percona-xtradb-cluster-vargent/README.md

 Overview
 --------

-This <code>Vagrantfile</code> will build a PXC 5.5 cluster (three VMs), and you can try PXC operation in this cluster.
+This <code>Vagrantfile</code> will install a PXC 5.5 cluster (three VMs), and I use this Vagrant cluster to test upgrading PXC from 5.5 to 5.6.

 Tested on Vagrant 1.6.2 (w/ VirtualBox).